Research

 Minimum commitment per week: 3 hours

-Preferred qualifications: Experience with Excel, organized, close attention to detail, strong reading comprehension.
+Preferred qualifications: Experience with Excel, organized, close attention to detail, strong reading comprehension, interest in replication.

-Project description: This project involves coding research studies for meta-analytic reviews.
-The term meta-analysis literally means “analysis of analyses.”
-It is a quantitative literature review that combines the statistical analyses (e.g., correlations, standardized mean differences) from different studies conducted on the same topic.
-I am conducting a meta-analytic review with colleagues from Germany on the topic of power and aggression.
-Preference will be given to those who can also work SP25 semester.
+Project description: This project involves coding research studies for meta-scientific traits including how many studies are in the paper, whether any pilot tests were reported, number of collaborators, etc. This is a project looking at how psychological studies are carried out.
+This quantitative review will look for relationships between the measured variables and replication success.
+I am conducting a meta-scientific review with colleagues on the topic of replication success.
+Preference will be given to those who can work SP25 and also AU26 semesters.
 This opportunity can be taken on a voluntary basis or for credit in Communication (COMM 4998).

 Faculty supervisor: Dr. Jesse Fox

-Email (link for application is below; do not email to apply): fox.775@osu.edu
+Contact information: Link for application is below; do not email to apply.
+Questions about the position can be directed to Dr. Fox at fox.775@osu.edu.

 Project location: Journalism Building, room 347